qdercon/pstpipeline/README.md

 **p**robabilistic **s**election **t**ask **pipeline**

-### an R package to clean, analyse, and present data from a large online learning study.
+### an R package to clean, analyse, and present data from a large online learning study

 **Full methods and results from this study can be found in the *PsyArXiv* preprint [[1](#References)].**